 Today I want to share all about my favorite tool that I use in my wedding planning business: a wedding planning software called Aisle Planner!
 This all-in-one resource helps keep myself and my clients organized all while streamlining the behind the scenes of my business.
 PLUS they have their own wedding blog!
-Let’s deep dive into the three main components of this wedding planning software that I use in my business.
+Let’s deep dive into the three main components of the wedding planning software that I use in my business.

 The Aisle Guide is really the only larger, mainstream wedding blog that I send my clients to.
 This isn’t technically part of the wedding planning software, but it’s an amazing resource.
-Their tips are logical, amazing, and are truly focused on helping couples navigate the wedding planning process.
+Their tips are logical, practical, and truly focused on helping couples navigate the wedding planning process.
 Other wedding blogs mainly care about clickable titles.
 I also love and recommend signing up for the the newsletter for The Aisle magazine.
 The blog is broken up into four sections: inspiration, gallery, tips, and find a pro

 The inspiration section allows couples to browse through real weddings and styled shoots to find ideas for their weddings.
 You can look through full galleries, read about the event, and see all of the vendors who were involved in making a beautiful day.